agabor/docs/_includes/dotnet/push-notifications.md

 Our web push console guides you through every step of setting up an A/B test.

-For each push campaign sent through the Parse web push console, you can allocate a subset of your devices to be in the experiment's test audience, which Parse will automatically split into two equally-sized experiment groups.
+For each push campaign sent through the MSG web push console, you can allocate a subset of your devices to be in the experiment's test audience, which MSG will automatically split into two equally-sized experiment groups.
 For each experiment group, you can specify a different push message.
 The remaining devices will be saved so that you can send the winning message to them later.
-Parse will randomly assign devices to each group to minimize the chance for a test to affect another test's results (although we still don't recommend running multiple A/B tests over the same devices on the same day).
+MSG will randomly assign devices to each group to minimize the chance for a test to affect another test's results (although we still don't recommend running multiple A/B tests over the same devices on the same day).

 <img alt="Enabling experiments" data-echo="{{ '/assets/images/experiment_enable.png' | prepend: site.baseurl }}"/>